YANGQIN ZHAO 趙揚琴

 8pm, May 30, 2019, Western Front, Vancouver – BUY TICKETS

 This collaboration between the Sound of Dragon Ensemble (Vancouver) and Melody of China (San Francisco) is the first time two professional ensembles of Chinese roots from across the border have come to work together.
 It also marked Melody of China’s Vancouver debut.
 The repertoire will include the world premiere of music by Dorothy Chang (Canada), Itamar Erez (Canada), and Yu-Chen Li (US).
 Guest conductor Chih Sheng Chen (Taiwan) will return to Vancouver to lead the ensemble at this concert.
-Following the Vancouver concert, the two ensembles will share the stage at Fort Mason Centre for Arts & Culture as part of the San Francisco International Arts Festival.
+Following the Vancouver concert, the two ensembles will share the stage at Fort Mason Centre for Arts & Culture as part of the San Francisco International Arts Festival at 6pm on June 2, 2019.

 “a unified yet exotic sound” – Georgia Straight, 2017